 Does Ameriprise Financial Have A Relatively High Or Low P/E For Its Industry?

-Ameriprise Financial's P/E of 6.76 indicates relatively low sentiment towards the stock.
-We can see in the image below that the average P/E (23.4) for companies in the capital markets industry is higher than Ameriprise Financial's P/E.
+Ameriprise Financial's P/E of 8.53 indicates relatively low sentiment towards the stock.
+If you look at the image below, you can see Ameriprise Financial has a lower P/E than the average (34.9) in the capital markets industry classification.

 Its relatively low P/E ratio indicates that Ameriprise Financial shareholders think it will struggle to do as well as other companies in its industry classification.
-Since the market seems unimpressed with Ameriprise Financial, it's quite possible it could surprise on the upside.
+Many investors like to buy stocks when the market is pessimistic about their prospects.
 You should delve deeper.
 I like to check if company insiders have been buying or selling.

 How Growth Rates Impact P/E Ratios